Hampden, Baltimore: Background

 As with many industrial areas and cities, Hampden experienced a downturn during the later half of the last century.
 Many factories and mills were either closed or relocated—forcing workers to seek employment elsewhere and supporting businesses to cease operations.
 During the 1970s and 1980s, many residents felt the area endured a long-term economic downturn.
 During this period, crime and drug usage increased along with changes in the dynamic of social life in Hampden.
 Like other areas of Baltimore, school dropout rates increased while illegal drugs and prostitution became prevalent.

 Today, Hampden is experiencing a great period of revival and upward development.
 Since the early 1990s, an influx of new residents and business owners have been the catalyst to the neighborhood's current thriving renewal.
 Many tourists and visitors now travel to 36th Street to dine, shop, visit art galleries, and experience the neighborhood.
 Houses are now in greater demand in Hampden and many are being renovated and restored.
 Commercial buildings along the Avenue have also been receiving facelifts in recent years, reflecting a range of historical architecture styles.
-Improvements at Roosevelt Park on Falls Road include a refurbished recreation center with skate park and a completely renovated pool complex.
-Bus lines and the Light Rail have helped to open up Hampden for both residents and visitors.
+Improvements at Roosevelt Park on Falls Road include a refurbished recreation center with a skate park and completely renovated pool complex.
+Bus lines and the Light Rail have helped to open up Hampden for residents and visitors.